sa7mon/sa7mon.github.io/danthesalmon.com/content/cyber-security-summit-2018.md

 ## Detection Techniques

-By: Tim Crothers - VP of Cyber Security at Target
+**By:** Tim Crothers - VP of Cyber Security at Target

 Slides: [GitHub](https://github.com/Soinull/Strong_Detection)

+> Tim had a very interesting and engaging presentation with a really cool honeypot-style strategy that's easy enough to employ in any AD environment.

 Most people would say that a "breach" occurs as soon as a phishing link is clicked.
 I say even if a phishing link is clicked and a RAT is installed, this is known as a "prevention failure" with the *potential* of a breach.
 A breach only occurs when the attackers accomplish their goals.